antelle/jsqrcode/README.md

 # jsqrcode

-Just another fork of jsqrcode
+Yet another fork of jsqrcode for browser.

-### Warning: WIP, don't use it for now, deep under construction

 This is a fork of Lazar Laszlo's QRCode reader built with webpack.
 The original project is abandoned, and other forks didn't work for me well.